We’ve put together the five essential steps practice managers can take today to improve the RCM processes.

 But the reality is that managing revenue is becoming increasingly more difficult.
 Patients are feeling the effects of the economic climate.
 Many have to dig deeper into their pockets to pay for healthcare services and an increasing number are finding it difficult to pay, or to pay on time.

 In addition, the shift from a fee-for-service to value-based reimbursement model is gaining traction and will impact how practices bill for services.
 Together, these factors mean that practices will need to be proactive in managing patients both from a clinical and financial perspective.
 Practice managers are at the centre of preparing for and managing these changes whilst ensuring that the practice is financially sound.
-We’ve put together the five essential steps practice managers can take today to improve the RCM processes.

 Map out your RCM process